-Early voting points to an advantage for Clinton in battleground states as well as signs of strength in traditional Republican territories!
+Early voting points to an “advantage for Clinton in critical battleground states, as well as signs of strength in traditional Republican territory.”

-It could leave Donald Trump with virtually no path to the 270 Electoral votes needed to win!
+It “could leave Donald Trump with virtually no path to the 270 electoral votes needed for victory.”

-As of Tuesday Clinton’s odds of receiving the 270 Electoral Votes were greater than 95%!!
+As of Thursday, Clinton’s odds of receiving the 270 Electoral College votes … remained at greater than 95%.Reuters

-How could she have been so sure that she would have “bet on it” knowing now that the Pennsylvania, Michigan and Wisconsin were won by a total of 77,000 votes?
-As fine grained as their data was there is no way.
+How could Cambridge Analytica have been so sure that Schweickert would have “bet on” a Trump victory knowing now that Pennsylvania, Michigan, and Wisconsin were won by a total of only 77,000 votes?
+As fine-grained as their data was, there is no way.
 No way!

-Back to the video.
-Another question, and another answer.
-Cambridge Analytica worked with a company that was aggregating absentee voter data from counties and states?
+Then another question, and another answer.
+Cambridge Analytica worked with a company that was aggregating absentee voter data from counties and states.
 Really?
 What company is this?
-Where are THEY getting this data?
+Where are they getting this data?

 And what about this?
-At this point in the video she says something extremely interesting.
+At approximately 25:50, Schweickert says something extremely interesting.

 No matter how good their data was they still didn’t know how many people would vote and how many of them would vote.